-Saba Aziz is a national online journalist, focusing on health.
-She is based in Toronto.
+Saba Aziz is a national online journalist based in Toronto.

 Previously, she worked at Al Jazeera English, covering a wide range of topics and regions from the Middle East, South Asia, to women’s rights and the coronavirus pandemic.

 She has written extensively about sports and covered major international sports events in Qatar (including the 2019 FIFA Club World Cup).